Robo-Advisor Betterment Is On A Personalization Push As It Surpasses $10 Billion In AUM

 Wealthfront, Betterment’s California-based rival, has taken a product-driven approach to personalization.
 The interface it built to manage 529 college savings plans, for example, allows users to upload a picture of their child or grandchild, and pick a dream school to save toward.
 Like Betterment, Wealthfront has also introduced a feature to enable socially responsible investing.

-But unlike Betterment, Wealthfront gives customers control over investing in (or divesting from) particular stocks.
+But unlike Betterment, Wealthfront gives customers control over investing in (or divesting from) particular categories, like fossil fuels.
 “Rather than tell our clients what we think is socially responsible, we want them to be able to personalize their own” portfolio,” Wealthfront spokesperson Kate Wauck told the Wall Street Journal.
 Betterment, in contrast, is for the time being offering access to two ETFs that select companies based on their overall ESG (environmental, social, and governance) scores.

 It’s personalization—within boundaries.
 Stein is resolutely skeptical of anything that approaches stock-picking.
 Last year his panel discussion at TechCrunch Disrupt with Robinhood cofounder Vladimir Tenev got awkward, fast.